Left govt orders vigilance probe into 'corruption' in Life Mission scheme | Law-Order

 Left govt orders vigilance probe into 'corruption' in Life Mission scheme

-The Kerala government on Wednesday ordered a vigilance probe into the allegations raised by the Opposition parties over the "construction flaws and corruption" involved in the Wadakkanchery housing project under the state's Life Mission scheme for providing houses to the poor.
-The Opposition Congress and the BJP opposed the move and sought a CBI investigation.
+The Kerala government on Wednesday ordered a vigilance probe into the allegations raised by Opposition parties over 'construction flaws' and 'corruption' in the Wadakkanchery project under the state's Life Mission scheme for providing houses to the poor.
+However, the Opposition Congress and the BJP opposed the move and sought a CBI investigation.

+The Chief Minister said the vigilance would initiate a preliminary probe into the allegations.
+"Some people are trying to defame the project Life mission entirely.
+The allegation is raised about one particular project at Wadakkancherry.

-The state government has ordered a preliminary probe into the allegations raised by the opposition parties, a senior official from the vigilance department told PTI.
-However, Leader of Opposition in the state assembly Ramesh Chennithala said the Left government's decisionfor a vigilance inquiry was not acceptable and sought a CBI probe.
+The probe has been initiated to find out whether any corruption is involved.
+If there is, strong action will be taken," Vijayan said.
+However, Leader of Opposition in the assembly Ramesh Chennithala said the Left government's decision for a vigilance inquiry was not acceptable and demanded a CBI probe.

-He alleged that the commission involved in the case amounts to nearly Rs 9 crore in a Rs 20 crore project.
-Meanwhile, BJP state chief K Surendran, in a press release said, the move to order a vigilance probe is to derail the investigation by the central agencies.
+He alleged that the commission involved in the case amounted to nearly Rs 9 crore in a Rs 20 crore project.
+Meanwhile, BJP state chief K Surendran, in a press release said the move to order a vigilance probe was to derail the investigation by the central agencies.

-He claimed that the details of the MoU of the project signed by the representatives of Life Mission and Red Crescent published by the media show that the government was actively involved in the selection of a contractor for the project, Unitac LLC.
-The opposition has been alleging that there was corruption involved in the selection of the contractor by the Red Crescent.
+He claimed that details of MoU of the project, signed by representatives of Life Mission and Red Crescent published by the media showed that the government was actively involved in the selection of a contractor for the project, Unitac LLC.
+The opposition has been alleging that corruption is involved in selection of the contractor by Red Crescent.

 Red Crescent, an international humanitarian movement, had agreed to provide Rs 20 crore worth funds towards the Life Mission scheme.
-Earlier, Vijayan had dismissed the allegation that commission or bribe was paid in the Life Mission projects and said the woman would have had some contacts as she was with the UAE consulate and Red Crescent is a UAE-based organisation.
+Earlier, Vijayan had dismissed the charge that commission or bribe was paid in the Life Mission projects and said the woman would have had some contacts as she was with the UAE Consulate and Red Crescent is a UAE-based organisation.

 - READ MORE ON: